What Are Stock Photos and How To Find Them in 2022

 Stock photos are one of the easiest and most efficient ways to add visually compelling content to your next project without sacrificing quality or aesthetics.
 By removing what can be a large cost for outsourcing design or custom photography, you’re freeing up a substantial amount of budget and time (a win-win for any small business or growing brand).

 Perhaps you’re familiar with the term stock photo but the phrase instantly conjures up memories of awkward or overly staged images.
 Maybe you are completely new to stock photography and all the options it can provide you.
-No matter your level of expertise, the following guide will answer some of the most common questions around stock photography and how a stock content marketplace can work for you.
+No matter your level of expertise, the following guide will answer some of the most common questions about stock photos and how a stock content marketplace can work for you.